 As noted, local agency legislative bodies were required to return to in-person meetings on October 1, 2021, unless they chose to continue with fully teleconferenced meetings and made the findings prescribed by AB 361 related to the existing state of emergency.
-At its meeting of September 28, 2021, the San Mateo County Board of Supervisors unanimously adopted Resolution No. 078447, wherein the Board of Supervisors found, among other things, that as a result of the continuing COVID-19 state of emergency, meeting in person would present imminent risks to the health or safety of attendees.
+At its meeting of September 28, 2021, the Board of Supervisors unanimously adopted Resolution No. 078447, wherein the Board found, among other things, that as a result of the continuing COVID-19 state of emergency, meeting in person would present imminent risks to the health or safety of attendees.

-Resolution No. 078447 also directed staff to bring an item to the Board of Supervisors within 30 days after adoption of that resolution to allow the Board to consider whether to make appropriate findings to continue meeting remotely pursuant to the provisions of AB 361.
+Resolution No. 078447 also directed staff to bring an item to the Board within 30 days after adoption of that resolution to allow the Board to consider whether to make appropriate findings to continue meeting remotely pursuant to the provisions of AB 361.

-At its meeting on October 19, 2021, the Board of Supervisors adopted Resolution No. 078482 wherein the Board found that the existing COVID-19 state of emergency continues to directly impact the ability of members of the Board of Supervisors to meet safely in person and that meeting in person would present imminent risks to the health or safety of meeting attendees.
+At its meeting on October 19, 2021 and then again at its meeting on November 16, 2021, the Board unanimously adopted a resolution (Nos.
+078482 and 078550, respectively) finding that the existing COVID-19 state of emergency continues to directly impact the ability of members of the Board to meet safely in person and that meeting in person would present imminent risks to the health or safety of meeting attendees.